 Power requirements are 2 KW

-Weld thickness formed are 5 mm to 50 mm.
+Weld thickness formed is 5 mm to 50 mm.

 DC output power source

 Wire feed unit